Why should you keep an eye on Comstock Mining Inc. (LODE)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 13.16% loss in the last 1 month and extending the period to 3 months gives it a 345.45%, and is 8.89% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.17% over the week and 12.08% over the month.
+The stock witnessed a 13.41% loss in the last 1 month and extending the period to 3 months gives it a 284.30%, and is -6.25% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.62% over the week and 10.71% over the month.

 Comstock Mining Inc. (LODE) Analyst Forecasts